stefan-totino/npm-serverless-template/README.md

 ### [iv] *commands*

 *[how to run the app in dev. and what requests it accepts]*

+The *"serverless"* code package is a popular and well maintained tool on NPM.
+It is neccessary for building, deploying, and tesing ZECTR-EXPORT.
+It can be installed and made available globally as a CLI using the following command:

+`npm install serverless -g`

 # Tech Stack

 compute | cloud provider | framework | runtime